 “Shelb, it’s full of oil.
-It’ll kill you!”
+It’ll kill you.”

 He picked her up and helped her into the barrel.
 There she crawled up like a ball, with the water reaching up to her waist.

 A couple gentle pats with his hands, then he bent down to the bullet hole and said,

-“Sure it is, girl.
-This is a great idea.
+“This is a great idea, girl.
 Now shut up and breathe through the hole.”

-“Yeah... this was a brilliant move..”
+“Well... this was a brilliant idea..”

 He prayed his gods of physics.
 The ones he’d believed in before the age of demons and angels.
-The ones who calculated the chance of the beasts finding the holes in the drum-barrel suspicious, or the odds of not dying of asphyxiation while swimming in petroleum.
+The ones who calculated the chance of the beasts finding the holes suspicious, or the probability of dying of asphyxiation while swimming in petroleum.
 It was almost unbearable now.
 Shelby drew one big breath of air and then used the hole to peer out.

 Their attack was over; in its wake laid 4 murdered men.